Project Pericles Fund of Swarthmore College

 - Those assembled at the pitch will decide together whether to respond favorably to the “ask.”

-- Student groups who engage in the concept pitch, receive seed funding for further research, and ultimately find that their project idea is not feasible are under no obligation to enact a full-scale project.
+- Student groups who engage in the concept pitch may receive seed funding for further research, and ultimately find that their project idea is not feasible.
+In that case, teams are under no obligation to enact a full-scale project.
 If seed funding is unused, however, it should be repaid to the College.

-- Student groups who receive permission to submit an application for full funding (up to $25,000 over multiple years) may choose whether to take their idea forward.
+- Student groups who receive permission to submit an application for full funding (up to $25,000 over multiple years) will be invited to participate in a facilitated design thinking process.
+Then they may choose whether or not to take their idea forward.

 - If a student group chooses not to go further, the students will report to the committee again about what they learned through the course that influenced their thinking about the project design and its lack of feasibility.